 A life-changing component of any educational experience is the opportunity to study abroad; to put the instruction received at UIS into practice with other cultures and countries.
 While many students desire the experience, the expenses often exceed their budget.
 The Global Experience Scholarship was established to assist qualified students with the travel portion of their study-abroad program.

-Howard C. and Lynda Y. Global Experience Scholarship Fund
+Howard C. and Lynda Y. Humphrey Global Experience Scholarship Fund

 During their 53 years of marriage, UIS donors Howard and Lynda Humphrey visited every continent on earth, over 100 countries around the globe, and every state in the United States, often taking their children and grandchildren with them.
 Along the way, the family learned adaptability, respect for other cultures, appreciation for the variety and drama that the world offers, and so much more.
 Now through the Howard C. Humphrey Global Education Fund, created through a bequest to the University of Illinois Springfield, the family hopes to pass that learning on to UIS students.
 The Humphrey family hopes this fund will give UIS students the opportunity to broaden their horizons and to explore their true potential while traveling the world.

-James Lundquist was joined A.G.
+James Lundquist joined A.G.
 Edwards as a financial consultant in 1973 and retired as vice president of investments in 2004.
 He loved education, and had a long and fruitful association with the University of Illinois Springfield, which he supported in every way he could, including this scholarship.
-He was a member of the UIS Development Advisory Committee since 1999.
-In 2004, he received the William E. Winter Award for Outstanding Advocate Leadership from UIS Foundation.
-His scholarship supports, first, students who are interested in teaching to study abroad, second, any student to study abroad, third, students interested in becoming teachers, and fourth, any student with need.
-In 2011, his scholarship supported students studying abroad in The Gambia.
+He was a member of the UIS Development Advisory Committee until 1999, and in 2004, he received the William E. Winter Award for Outstanding Advocate Leadership from University of Illinois Foundation.
+His scholarship supports, first, students who are interested in teaching who study abroad, second, any student who studies abroad, third, students interested in becoming teachers, and fourth, any student with need.